bilby-dev/bilby/CONTRIBUTING.md

 Bilby uses the fork and merge model for code review and contributing to the repository.
 As such, you won't be able to push changes to the master branch.
-Instead, you'll need to create a fork, make your changes on a feature branch, then submit a merge request.
+Instead, you'll need to create a fork, make your changes on a feature branch, then submit a pull request.
 The following subsections walk you through how to do this.

 ### Step a) getting started